gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 ## Does it need any config?

 Yes.
-The `libcluster_ecs` needs to know your AWS region, ECS cluser and ECS service.
+The `libcluster_ecs` needs to know your AWS region, ECS cluster and ECS service.
 In `config/runtime.exs` I referenced environment variables for those:

 1. `AWS_ECS_CLUSTER_REGION`.
 For example `eu-west-2`